redox-os/book/src/ci.md

 The [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) helps developers to automate the program testing as the code evolves, it detects build failures and regressions.

-In Redox we use the [Redoxer](https://gitlab.redox-os.org/redox-os/redoxer) program to setup our GitLab CI configuration file, it downloads our toolchain, build the program to the Redox target using Cargo and run the program inside a Redox virtual machine.
-Redoxer helps testing software for Redox OS without having to boostrap full build system.
+In Redox, we use the [Redoxer](https://gitlab.redox-os.org/redox-os/redoxer) program to set up our GitLab CI configuration file.
+It downloads our toolchain, builds the program for the Redox target using Cargo, and runs the program inside a Redox virtual machine.
+Redoxer helps test software for Redox OS without having to bootstrap a full build system.

-Refer to the repository [README](https://gitlab.redox-os.org/redox-os/redoxer#user-content-redoxer) for command line instruction.
+Refer to the repository [README](https://gitlab.redox-os.org/redox-os/redoxer#user-content-redoxer) for command line instructions.
 This page assumes you have read them.

 ## Installing Redoxer

-We provide two options to install Redoxer, via Docker Container or Cargo.
+We provide two options to install Redoxer: via Docker Container or Cargo.
 To install via `redoxer` crate:

 ```sh
 cargo install redoxer